cliffordlau/cas-data-vis-wp/03_how_to_choose.md

    ### Slopegraph
    ![Slopegraph Example](Choosing%20Pics/SLOPEGRAPH.PNG)

 Slopegraphs can be useful when showing data for just two time periods and you want to easily show relative decreases or increases among several categories.

-   Slopegraphs can get cluttered and should hence be avoided, however, when there are too many overlapping lines.
+Slopegraphs can get cluttered, and should hence be avoided when there are too many overlapping lines.

    #### Vertical Bar Chart
    ![Vertical Bar Example](Choosing%20Pics/VERTICAL_BAR.PNG)

 Vertical bar charts are useful for time series graphs where you want to focus on the comparison between values of individual points, rather than on the overall pattern of values over time.
 Vertical bar charts can also be useful in showing deviation relationships (e.g., difference from plan) at a point in time.

-Avoid using too many sets of bars or categories, as this may obscure the intended message.
+Avoid using more than 3 sub-categories within bars, as this may obscure the intended message.

    #### Stacked Vertical Bar Charts
    ![Stacked Vertical Bar Example](Choosing%20Pics/STACKED_VERTICAL_BAR.PNG)